 AMC Summer Movie Camp

 Like Regal, AMC also offers its own discounted summer movies on Wednesdays at 10am.
-However, at AMC the tickets are $4 and include an AMC KidsPack with popcorn, drink, and fruit snacks.
-Still a great deal for a movie and concessions!
+However, at AMC the tickets are $3 per person.
+Still a great deal for these fun summer activities for kids!
 Click here to see if your local theater participates.

 Library Story time